 For campground inquiries, please call: 208-343-0671

 From Gowen Road (Exit 57) off I-84, head east toward South Federal Way.
 Continue to follow Highway 21 for 12.5 miles.
-Turn right on Arrow Rock Road immediately after the High Bridge crossing over the lake.
-Continue 4.5 miles on Arrow Rock Road to Macks Creek Park.
+Turn right on Arrowrock Road immediately after the High Bridge crossing over the lake.
+Continue on Arrowrock Road passed Spring Shores Marina at Mile 1 for a total of 4.5 miles to Macks Creek Park.